 Great leaders know when to tell and when to ask.

 Leadership is not about telling or asking.
 It’s knowing when to do each.
 This moderation taps employees’ current talents and share the leaders’ experience for the greatest accomplishment.
-Leaders who live in the extremes of telling blindside the organization from the untapped team knowledge.
+Leaders who live in the extremes of telling blindside the organization from untapped team knowledge.
 Those who waffle in constant asking rob the team of growth and scuttle success.
-These extremes breed mediocre results.
+Both these extremes breed mediocre results.

 Great leaders see both the big picture and the need for the steps to get there.

 Many leaders are big picture thinkers yet they lose patience with the details and challenges.
 Suddenly, they feel trapped — stuck in the weeds that are stifling progress.